Art therapy student drawing on paper.

 The credentials required to become a licensed art therapist include a master’s degree and state licensure in many states.
 It’s a demonstration of advanced knowledge and academic achievement.

-Graduate degree programs typically total between 30-44 credits, depending upon the university and program.
+Graduate degree in art therapy typically total between 60-63 credits, depending upon the university and program.
 Generally speaking, it takes around 2 academic years to complete a master’s degree full time.
 Some schools, though, do offer accelerated graduate degree programs that run all year so that you graduate faster.
 Some also offer at least some online courses or hybrid courses.

 What if I don’t want to go to graduate school right away?